scalabli/yadig/README.md

 * `main`: the file `main.py` (the Python "module").
 * `app`: the object created inside of `main.py` with the line `app = citus.App()`.
-* `--reload`: make the server restart after code changes.
+* `--reload` or `-r`: make the server restart after code changes.
 Only do this for development.

 </details>